 Instructions

-- Transfer the soaked lentils to a blender.
-Add 1 cup of fresh water and a pinch of salt.
-Blend until the mixture is perfectly smooth.
+- Blend with 1 cup of fresh water and salt (or spices of choice) until perfectly smooth.

 - Repeat the cooking process with the remaining batter.

-- In a separate bowl, mash an avocado using a fork.
-Stir in 1 tablespoon of lemon juice and a pinch of salt.
+- Prepare the toppings: In a bowl, mash an avocado using a fork.
+Grate the tofu and add it to the avocado.
+Stir in 1 tablespoon of lime juice, the cilantro, and a pinch of salt.

-- Assemble the red lentil wraps by spreading the mashed avocado, top with diced cucumber and massaged red cabbage.
+- Assemble the red lentil wraps by spreading the mashed avocado mix and top with diced cucumber and red cabbage.
 Serve immediately and enjoy your nutritious meal!

 Hi Sarah, do you have any recommendations for a good non stick pan?